 So, how do you even begin?

 A couple things that can help right off the bat—if you are working with a wedding planner, or have friends who recently got engaged or married, ask them for recommendations.
-They usually have had the unique experience of working alongside multiple photographers in Denver, or Colorado, or the market you are shopping in, and will know who is reliable and easy to be around on the wedding day.
+They usually have had the unique experience of working with a photographer in Colorado face to face, and will know who is reliable and easy to be around on the wedding day.
 If that’s not an option for you, don’t worry!!
 I’m going to break down how to simplify your search for you!

 I know what you’re thinking—”Really, Kate, Pinterest??
 Instagram???
 I don’t even have a Pinterest account!”